wavescholar/Arbitrary-Precision-Analytics/README.md

 =============================

-An arbitrary precision library.
-Uses boost and NTL.
+Arbitrary precision root finding with boost and NTL.

 Doxygen code documentation hosed on gh-pages branch at :

 http://wavescholar.github.com/Arbitrary-Precision-Analytics/index.html

-This repository is the product of some weekend fun.
-The purpose was to write a library that implemented some of the boost numerical functions with the arbitrary precision computation provided by NTL.
+This repository is a small project to write a library that instrumented some of the boost numerical functions with the arbitrary precision computation provided by NTL.

-You will find example code implementing the Newton Raphson method for calculating the cube root, and the Miler-Rabin primality test.
+You will find example code implementing the Newton Raphson method for calculating roots, and the Miler-Rabin primality test.

-The implementation provided is for cube roots.
+This version uses boost 1.51.0 and NTL 5.5.2.
+These are located for convenience in the Packages repository.

 Here is a check (using NTL) of the output for the cube root of 794 to 1024 precision;